 Agent

 A novel arterivirus, hedgehog arterivirus 1 (HhAV-1), belonging to the Heroarterivirinae subfamily, has recently been detected in Western European hedgehogs (Erinaceus europaeus) associated with a neurological disease outbreak that occurred at a wildlife rehabilitation centre in England in autumn 2019.
+Multiple variants of this virus have since been identified, which may comprise a new species, for which the name “Xiarterivirus erinaceid” has been proposed within the sub-family Heroarterivirinae.

 Signs of disease